 Many of the things we buy are items that make our lives easier or better – so why should it be different for our backs?
-A huge array of products keep the spine in mind and can aid back pain relief, according to Kaliq Chang, MD, interventional pain management specialist, double board-certified in interventional pain management and anesthesiology with Atlantic Spine Center.
+Back pain is a common issue that affects many people.
+A huge array of products keeps the spine in mind and can aid back pain relief, according to Kaliq Chang, MD, interventional pain management specialist, double board-certified in interventional pain management and anesthesiology with Atlantic Spine Center.

 Since most Americans will experience back pain at some point in their lives, according to the National Institutes of Health, most of us will have days, weeks or longer when we’d love to turn to a product to ease that pain.
 Fortunately, between brick-and-mortar stores and online retailers, it’s not hard to find many options that fit the bill, Dr. Chang says.
 “What’s even better is that some of these items, which are readily available, can work to prevent back pain from flaring as well as stem discomfort once it flares,” explains Dr. Chang.
 “Products that keep the spine in mind can often help strengthen muscles surrounding the spine or shift our posture to protect our spines.
 It’s a win-win no matter how you view it.”